Deployeur/PyConsole/README.md

 This package simplifies the process of creating scalable CLI apps.
 Simply create command classes, attach them to the application object and you're set!
 For a quick CLI app, simply add an anonymous function to the `add`method.

+This package was inspired by Symfony's Console Component.

 ## Installation

 Run this command and you're set: